 Meridian Idaho Temple

-Construction approval upheld at public hearing held October 23, 2013; groundbreaking not announced
+Construction approval upheld at public hearing held October 23, 2013; groundbreaking anticipated in 2014 (awaiting official announcement)

 Site: 15.78 acres.